danpage/scale-sw/README.md

     make --directory="${REPO_HOME}/src/scale" build-step2
     ```

-- Make use of the material, e.g., in the archive
+- Make use of the material in,
+  e.g., the archive

   ```sh
   ${REPO_HOME}/build/alice.tar.gz